Yedidya1/UART-Module-Design-and-Implementation-FPGA/README.md

-UART Communication Interface - Design and Implementation over FPGAUART Communication Interface - Design and Implementation over FPGA
+UART Communication Interface - Design and Implementation over FPGA:

 This project involved designing and implementing a UART communication interface using FPGA and VHDL.
 I developed the interface, transmitter and receiver, from scratch, enabling reliable serial data exchange between the FPGA and other UART-compatible systems.